ANNUAL REPORT 2024-25

 Kevin has also held management positions in marketing, business development and logistics in a range of industries including retail, manufacturing, consulting, telecommunications, and energy sectors.

-Kevin has served as the Chief Executive Aged and Community Care of Mercy Health Australia, and as the Chief Executive Officer of Holy Spirit Care Services.
+Kevin has served as the Chief Executive Aged and Community Care of Mercy Health Australia and as the Chief Executive Officer of Holy Spirit Care Services.

 He holds a Bachelor of Commerce in Accountancy and a Master of Business Administration (MBA) from the University of Canterbury.
 He is a Graduate of the Australian Institute of Company Directors and a Fellow of the CEO Institute of Australia.
 Kevin has also completed Catholic Health Australia’s Ministry Leadership Program.